Epik076/odin-recipes/README.md

 In this project, I am going to build a basic recipe website.

-The website will consist of a main index page which will have links to a few reipes.
+The website will consist of a main index page which will have links to a few recipes.